Concordium/concordium-update-proposals/source/CIS/cis-4.rst

     - Name of the attribute.
   * - ``value``
     - string
-    - Value of the attrbute.
+    - Value of the attribute.

 Example issuer metadata